DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/11/20 v0.718**
+ * BUFF - Gang dungeon boss now has guaranteed drop of `Gang Resource Crate`, `Gang Memory Shard` and `Hash Processor` and drop chance of those items on normal enemies has also been increased
  * OPTIMIZATION - Simplified full screen popup rendering, should be easier on potatoes
  * UPDATE - Now when you travel between location, your page will automatically scroll to top
  * UI - Tutorial popup will automatically scroll into view